GoldmanAerospace/SRC-All-track-codes-/README.md

 # How to change track, or other settings?

 In modding, after you inserted the code, click Ctrl+F. In the field, paste "var tracks = ".
-Find the array tracks, and change the first track to the one you need.
+Find the array "tracks", and change the first track to the one you need.

 All other mod setting you can find in the first hundred lines of code.